nandhuknair/weather-app/README.md

 # ☀️🌦️ Cosmic weather App

 Cosmic weather app is a sleek and user-friendly weather application that provides real-time weather information and forecasts for locations worldwide.
 Built with React and powered by open weather map api, it offers a seamless experience for users to stay updated with current weather conditions and plan ahead with accurate forecasts.
+Live - https://cosmicweather.netlify.app/

 ## 🎥 App Demo